ttappr/Tarot-Flashcards/README.md

 different angles, such as their relationship to the Zodiac.
 This app doesn't intend to encompass this larger body of work, but to simply focus on Waite's book.
-Taking this approach, users of this app will have a good foundation to continue learning after mastering the meanings presented by the original author.
+Taking this approach, users of this app will have a good foundation to continue learning after mastering the meanings presented by one of the deck's original authors.

 ## Building
 This project utilizes the WebPack toolchain to produce a minimized bundle along